Layoff and Reduction

 - Ensure that employees scheduled for layoff and all other staff and clients receive appropriate and timely communication about the layoffs.

-- Take any post layoff action that is necessary to either end appointments or to ensure that they are properly reduced in the UW payroll system.
+- Take any post layoff action that is necessary to either end appointments or to ensure that reduced positions are accurately reflected in Workday.

 HR consultant responsibilities: